Felix Tiu: 2000s–2010s: Eon Group of Companies and Local ventures

-2010s-present: Waterworld Franchise and Nation-wide Ventures
+2010s-2020s: Waterworld Franchise

-In 2013, Felix opened the first paninda and paluto style restaurant in Iloilo, Merkado Seafood Restaurant, where an inclusive wet market allows fresh seafood, meat and vegetables to be purchased, with the customer deciding how it is to be cooked.
+In 2013, Tiu opened the first paninda and paluto style restaurant in Iloilo, Merkado Seafood Restaurant, where an inclusive wet market allows fresh seafood, meat and vegetables to be purchased, with the customer deciding how it is to be cooked.
 Due to Typhoon Yolanda's impact on Panay's fresh seafood supply, infection led to the restaurant closing its doors on November that year.

-Waterworld Iloilo was announced in 2015, to replace the convention center constructed under the then-named, Centennial Resort Hotel and Convention Center in Jaro, Iloilo City.
-It opened on December 16, 2017, and became Philippines' first solar-powered waterpark.
+WaterWorld Iloilo was announced in 2015, to replace the convention center constructed under the then-named, Centennial Resort Hotel and Convention Center in Jaro, Iloilo City.
+It opened on December 16, 2016, and became Philippines' first solar-powered waterpark.
 It comprises over 20 different slides and rides, 2 pools, 8 luxury cabanas, 3 restaurants, a souvenir and novelty shop, and a lazy river which surrounds the perimeter of the park.
-Waterworld Iloilo has been featured in various media outlets such as Panay News, The Guardian, The Iloilo Metropolitan Times, Island Living and Hugging Horizons.
+WaterWorld Iloilo has been featured in various media outlets such as Panay News, The Guardian, The Iloilo Metropolitan Times, Island Living and Hugging Horizons.

-Due to the overwhelming success of Waterworld Iloilo, Felix Tiu announced that the Eon Group of Companies will expand the Waterworld franchise into Mandaue, Cebu.
-The project, known as Waterworld Cebu, will be valued at over 350 million pesos, making it one of the most expensive waterparks in the Philippines.
-Not only will it be one of the largest waterparks in the Philippines, but the 3-hectare project will boast as a major entertainment complex, housing a large amusement park, and resort as well.
-It is set to open late 2019.
+Due to the overwhelming success of WaterWorld Iloilo, Tiu announced that the Eon Group of Companies would expand the WaterWorld franchise into Mandaue, Cebu.
+The project, known as WaterWorld Cebu, would be valued at over 350 million pesos, making it one of the most expensive waterparks in the Philippines.
+Not only would it be one of the largest waterparks in the Philippines, but the 3-hectare project would boast as a major entertainment complex, houses a large amusement park, and resort as well.
+It was officially opened in late 2019.